darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 * 1933 Erdüs
 * 1948 L. M. Kelly
 * finite number of distinct points in the real Euclidian plane.
-* all the points are collinear or their exists a straight line through exactly 2 of them
+* all the points are **collinear** or their exists a straight line through exactly 2 of them

 Now one of the things that may indicate that the theorem is possible and not completely trivial is that this is not a combinatorial theorem.
-You see because, oh yea sorry, for the sake of brevity, in the remaining of this hour, I will say points, I mean distinct points, and when I say line, I mean straight line.
+You see because, oh yea sorry, for the sake of brevity, in the remaining of this hour, I will say points, I mean **distinct points**, and when I say line, I mean **straight line**.

 Well the Euclidian **axiom** that connects points and lines is that any two points uniquely determine a line through them